 The Hall at Patriot Place presented by Raytheon hosts thousands of students annually on field trips so that students and teachers can take advantage of relevant education modules that take them out of the traditional classroom into the real world classroom.
 It offers a well-organized, entertaining, fun educational experience that is tailored to the teachers’ needs.
-Peg Myers, a former principal and The Hall’s education coordinator, works with the teachers to ensure the field trip meets its goals.
+Katie Cross, The Hall’s education coordinator, works with the teachers to ensure the field trip meets its goals.

 Programs are built so that football fans and non-football fans alike can enjoy the learning experience.
 The modules are designed to integrate the many facets of sports with real world activities.
 For example, a math-focused module invites students to join their classmates and serve on the management team of a new NFL franchise.
 Using budgets and statistics from the National Football League, they will compare players’ strengths, weaknesses and salaries to assemble the best offensive team and then present their team in a “press conference” format.